dislux-hapfyl/meta-lang-examples/README.md

 `looper` & `writer` are αcτµαlly pδrταblε εxεcµταblε https://justine.lol/ape.html

+*I dont accept the Justine's political views nor associate myself with any of her personal nor technical views nor opinions nor ideas.
+I simply use a language that uses her software*

 In other words Meta Lang compiles to an APE.

 `writer` supports terminal pasting.
 Using Terminology I can paste any amount of text and save it with no issues.